umass-cs-187/course-information/syllabus.md

 others in this course, however, your writing (including code) of solutions must be your own.
-You should record as part of your submission those individuals you collaborated with during a discussion—this will help protect you if academic dishonesty is suspected.
+You should record as part of your submission those individuals you collaborated with during a this will help protect you if academic dishonesty is suspected.
 Any outside material including online resources that you used to develop a solution must be recorded as part of your submission.
 Of course, copying any material directly or indirectly